 C Program For Strong Number

 How to Write C Program For Strong Number Using While Loop, For Loop, and Recursive Function?.
-This article will also show you, How to write a C program to print Strong Numbers between 1 to n.
+This article will also show you How to write a C program to print Strong Numbers between 1 and n.

 C Program For Strong Number Using While Loop

 This program allows the user to enter any positive integer.
-And then, it will check whether the number is a Strong Number or Not using the While Loop.
+Then, this C program will check whether the number is a Strong Number or Not using the While Loop.

 #include <stdio.h>